Arkansas Highway 130: History

 Present-day Highway 130 was created on April 1, 1926, as State Road 30, one of the original Arkansas state highways.
-It ran from US 70 in North Little Rock to downtown DeWitt.
+It ran from US 70 at Rose City to downtown DeWitt.
 On November 25, 1958, the route was renumbered to Highway 130 after the American Association of State Highway Officials (AASHTO) designated Interstate 30 in Arkansas.
 An existing Highway 130 in Van Buren County was renumbered to Highway 330.

 In 1963, Highway 1 was rerouted around DeWitt onto a new terrain route.
 Highway 130 was extended south along Cross Street and Jefferson Street (including part of former Highway 1) south to the new Highway 1.
 The following year, Highway 130 was rerouted onto Monroe Street south to the current southern terminus at 13th Street.
 The former alignment was redesignated as Highway 1B south of 2nd Street, and the state highway designation along Maxwell, Adams, Cross, and Jefferson streets north of 2nd Street was deleted.

 Highway 130 was realigned south of Almyra in 1968, with part of the former route within Almyra municipal limits becoming Highway 130 Spur.

 The route remained unchanged until 1981, when several local officials requested the Arkansas State Highway Commission (ASHC) extend US 165 north to North Little Rock, along several highways, including Highway 130.
 The ASHC approved the change on March 18, 1981.
 The designation was approved on October 3, 1981, by the United States Route Number Committee of the AASHTO, truncating Highway 130 to the current northern terminus.